 Well at 7 am on Tuesday, I'm still in bed.
 We do not rise until 8 am (or later depending on the late night workload).
 Andrea and I enjoy breakfast before heading out to shoot midday.
 Then it's back home for the indoor work: scouting locations, responding to email and editing.
 Since the current season is winter, I will try to head out to shoot once more before it gets dark, but I am always happy to come home to make dinner, start a fire, and read.

 One look at your feed and there is no doubt that landscapes were made to meet your camera.
 What's your favorite spot to date?

 Alaska.
 There's something about how rugged and expansive it is — it is truly unlike anywhere else.
 I'm headed back at the end of the month and couldn't be more excited about it.

 What is in your photo toolkit?

 My camera (always with me), a pair of gators for the snow, and Google Maps.

 Why is photography important to you?

 The power it has to carry a message or idea.
-Because a photo can tell a story and it’s definitely the easiest way I’ve found to express mine.
-Recently I've been attracted to video in a similar way, it is something I really want to try more of.
+Because a photo can tell a story, and it's definitely the easiest way I've found to express mine.
+Recently I've been attracted to video in a similar way, and it is something I really want to try more of.